pimbrouwers/Falco/documentation/migrating-from-v4-to-v5.md

 ## `configuration` expression

+The configuration expression has also been removed.
+Again, the idea being to try and get in the way of potentially evolving APIs as much as possible.
+Even more so in the areas where the code was mostly decorative.

 > Note: This example is entirely trivial since the `WebApplication.CreateBuilder()` configures a host with common, sensible defaults.

 <table>